habuka036/wakame-vdc-wiki/en/install-guide.md

 ##### Register a network

 Wakame-vdc needs to know which network instances will be connected to.
+You can register more than one network and then decide which one to use when you start instances.

-As described above, this guide assumes that network to be `192.168.3.0/24`.
+**Remark:** As described above, this guide assumes that network to be `192.168.3.0/24`.
 Make sure to change these values if you intend to use another network.

-You can register more than one network and then decide which one to use when you start instances.

     network add \
       --uuid nw-demo1 \